 Cable giants' spectrum deal close to approval2012.08.14 13:45 by Daniela

-Keywords: Verizon, Comcast
+Tags: Verizon, Comcast

 U.S. regulators are reportedly preparing to approve Verizon Wireless' proposed $3.9 billion deal to acquire spectrum from several cable companies, including Comcast Corp., under several conditions.